How to Use a Sunscreen Applicator

 • Speeding up the process for busy parents and educators

-Tools like the SUNNYBOD™ brush are especially popular with families who have children on the autism spectrum, or kids with tactile challenges, because it keeps the experience predictable and hands-free.
+Tools like the SUNNYBOD™ brush are especially popular with families who have children that are neurodivergent, or kids with tactile sensitivities, because it keeps the experience predictable and hands-free.

 While sunscreen applicators can help children become more involved in their own sun safety, SUNNYBOD™ always recommends adult supervision during sunscreen application, regardless of the child's age.
-Proper sunscreen use is essential for effective protection, so a responsible adult should always check for full and even coverage.
+Proper sunscreen use is essential for effective protection, so a responsible adult should always check that all exposed skin has been covered.

-Even with increasing independence, adults should always check that sunscreen has been applied evenly, to all exposed areas, and at the right amount and frequency (especially during sports, swimming, or outdoor play).
+Even with increasing independence, adults should always check that sunscreen has been applied to all exposed areas, at the right amount and frequency, especially during sports, swimming, or outdoor play.

 • Faster application when supervising multiple children